RowanBattles/GamifyWork/README.md

 The purpose of this application is to give users a platform to view and handle tasks in a way that suits their likes and interests.
 Through the game experience, it aims to make task management enjoyable, motivating users to achieve their goals efficiently.

-## Introduction

-MenuMasters is an application where guests can make orders in restaurants.
-These orders wil be displayed in a different staff part for the bar and the kitchen.
-The frontend is made in React and the backend consists of two api's which are made in C# asp.net.
-To store the data of the application we use a Microsoft SQL database.

 ## Getting Started

 ### Prerequisites